JUDSYS/v1Spec/spec/07-br-countries.md

   1. `BR/CPF`
   2. `BR/RG` or `BR/RNE` or `INT/passport`: The certificate MAY have any combination of them so long as there is at least one.

+For legal persons, the `INT/name` attribute MUST be the full "razão social".

+Even if official documents show a name in all caps, all names MUST have propper capitalization.
+Ex: "Pedro de Alântara", not "PEDRO DE ALCÂNTARA" nor "Pedro De Alcântara".

 All certificates issued for legal persons MUST have the following attributes:

   1. `BR/CNPJ`